icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-2.md

 ```
 ### Deploying the Java contract on Berlin

-For the deployment of the ICON contract we use the ICON Javascript SDK to sign the deployment transaction and we provide the address of the xCall contract on the origin chain and the BTP address of the already deployed solidity contract on the destination chain as params.
+For the deployment of the ICON contract we use the ICON Javascript SDK to sign the deployment transaction and we provide the address of the ICON GMP (xCall) contract on the origin chain and the BTP address of the already deployed solidity contract on the destination chain as params.

 ```js
 /*